eliotbo/bevy_plot/README.md

-# bevy_plot
+# Bevy Plot
-plotting library in the Bevy game engine.
-Under construction
+Plotting library for the Bevy game engine.

 ![animate](stiched.gif)

+## How to get started

 ![bevy](bevy0.png)